DavidAndBar/davidandbar.github.io/README.md

-# Projects
+# David Barrios
 This is a folder containing different projects.

 ## Mineswepper
-Minesweeper is a game built for web and mobile.
-Open it [here](https://davidandbar.github.io/minesweeper/).
+In this project, I built an interactive interface emulating the classic Microsoft Minesweeper using HTML, CSS, JavaScript, and JQuery; Also, icons were imported from FontAwesome.
+Check it [here](https://davidandbar.github.io/minesweeper/)!

-Discover all the mines without exploding.
 You can choose between 4 different difficulties: Beginner, Easy, Intermediate, and Expert.
 Each cell has a number that tells you how many bombs that cell has in its surroundings.
 Try to discover all the non-bomb cells.

 ### Instructions for web